schrodingersbox/landing_cat/README.md

 ## TODO

-* Configure authorization for admin
 * Better admin navigation

 * As needed
-    * Mailer for new leads
     * Export leads in CSV
     * Capture user agent for leads
     * Rails generator to externalize view files, like Devise